3 Strategies for Key Person Risk Mitigation

-If you’re just getting started on reducing your key person risk, this is a good place to start.
-You get an insurance policy, and if the worse-case scenario happens, your company is at least financially secure on some level.
+If you’re just getting started on mitigating your key person risk, this is a good place to start.
+You get an insurance policy, and if the worst-case scenario happens, your company is at least financially secure on some level.

 2. The executive health strategy.

-Executive health attacks key person risk from two angles:
+Executive health attacks key person risk mitigation from two angles: